Design 2017/ Build 2019-2020

 Location: Under the I-64 Bridge, Water Street, New Albany, IN

-Hunger Skateparks and the New Albany Carnegie Center for Art and History are working together to beautify and renovate the New Albany Skatepark.
-The old skatepark is in deep disrepair, making it a perfect opportunity for creative ideas and solutions.
+Hunger Skateparks and the New Albany Carnegie Center for Art and History worked together to beautify and renovate the New Albany Skatepark.
+The old skatepark was in deep disrepair, making it a perfect opportunity for creative ideas and solutions.
 The site is located on the Ohio River walk and near the large pavilion.

 Concepts for the renovation and beautification of the skatepark site: